 NOW IT’S YOUR TURN TO BE HEALED

-Perhaps you have been diagnosed with cancer or another ailment.
-Regardless of what type of cancer or ailment it is, expect your Lord Jesus to heal you.
-Please know it’s okay to have surgical procedures, or to take medicines, or other types of treatments.
-Follow how Jesus leads you, and the path He leads you on may differ from how He led me.
+Perhaps you’re reading this because you’ve been diagnosed with cancer or another ailment.
+Regardless of what type of ailment you have, ask Jesus to heal you.
+Please know it’s okay to have surgical procedures, or to take medicines or other types of treatments.
+Follow how Jesus leads you.
+The path He leads you may differ from how He healed me.

 Copyright 2018: When Cancer Strikes: Diane Virginia: All Rights Reserved